Reading / Writing on Files

 What do we want to test in this function?

-A nice test case, in my delusional opinion, will test if a specific file_path was called on open()
+A nice test case, in my delusional opinion, will test if a specific file_path was called on open(), with a specific open mode, and if a specific content was written in the file.

 The Mock object implements assertions that could help us testing that.

-The one that will be useful to us is MockObject.assert_called_once_with()
+The one that will be useful to us is MockObject.assert_called_once_with().

 Let’s take a look on the test?